Ground Lease Real Estate Agreement Explained

 Landlords know exactly what they will be receiving each month in rent payments, making budgeting easier.

 When landlords sell the property outright to their tenants, they realize the gain.
 Instead, when executing ground leases, there is no need for reporting any such gains as it would be irrespective of what type of contract one signs with their tenant(s).
-However, tax implications may still arise regarding how much rent has been received by them in relation to income generated from that source alone.
+However, tax implications may still arise regarding how much rent they have received in relation to income generated from that source alone.

 Ground land leases agreements are often seen as more favorable by lenders, making it easier for tenants to obtain financing.